 Investors under the conservative category are willing to accept little to no risk in their investment portfolios and go for mutual funds that are highly liquid and short-term.
 You lean more on a mutual fund type that offers steady growth with as minimal risk there is as possible.

 If you are in the moderate category, your risk tolerance is on a medium level.
 You are comfortable in accepting a slightly higher degree of risk for a slightly higher return compared to conservative investors.

-How much risk you are willing to take is important when selecting which mutual fund you should invest in.
+For aggressive investors, returns and risks go hand in hand.
+You are open to more risk and unbothered by sudden movements in the performance of the fund involved for your investments to enjoy a maximum potential return in the long-term.How much risk you are willing to take is important when selecting which mutual fund you should invest in.
 You want to be with a fund that matches your needs as an investor.
 Remember this: your risk tolerance may vary as you grow older, as your income becomes bigger and as your financial goals differ.
 Typically, the younger you are, the more risk you are able to take.
 As you grow older, you have more needs and responsibilities in life which may mean lower risk you can take.
 Read next: Top 10 Tips to Successful Investing

 My goal is to retire early at age 40, my goal is to save and invest 30% of my salary every month in an equity fund.
 Why?
 Because I want to enjoy my retirement years.There are four primary types of mutual funds:

 We use third-party cookies in order to personalize your site experience